If you were referred to this web page by your search engine, find keywords selected

 The War diaries of Sergeant Robert L. Covington is the second of five books referred to above--the

 diary of another P-40 Flying Tiger crew chief.
-This book may be ordered new at this Pocahontas Press link (unrelated to Jets Press).
+You may inquire about this book at this Pocahontas Press link (unrelated to Jets Press).

 "War Diaries" was made possible by the author's sister Odell, who sent him off to the service with the following gift and accompanying advice: